Barry1/Barry1/LinuxTools.md

 [PowerTOP](https://01.org/powertop/) reports which omponents in the system are most likely to blame for higher-than-needed power consumption, ranging from software applications to active components in the system.
 Detailed screens are available for CPU C and P states, device activity, and software activity.

+### tldr

+[tldr](https://tldr.sh/) The TLDR pages are a community effort to simplify the beloved man pages with practical examples.